Making History

 is not easy, but it's important.
 Really important!

-The six month programme is an interactive, educational experience that is both fun and engaging.
-All content is specifically tailored to youth and will deliver the history at a level that is both age appropriate and engaging.
+The programme is an interactive, educational experience that is both fun and engaging.
+All content is specifically tailored to youth and delivers the history at a level that is both age appropriate and engaging.

 a message from Debra Brunner, CEO.